martinrs/discordChatQueue/README.md

 By default the owner of the server will be given the role of **Queue Manager** and privileges to manage the queue (see commands below).
 The server owner (and anybody else with the **Queue Manager** role) has privileges to assign the role to others.

-The bot responds to four commands in any text channel on a server it is a member of.
+The bot responds to the following commands in any text channel on a server it is a member of.
 They are:
 Command | Function
 ------------ | -------------
 `!call` | The equivalent of raising your hand.
 Optional: Type a question, topic or comment to help your teacher, e.g.: "!call Struggling with rocket science" or "!call I have information regarding item two on the agenda".
 `!nvm` | Never mind.
 The equivalent of lowering a raised hand.
 `!next` | See the current queue.
 Queue Managers advances the queue as well.
+`!plenum` | Queue Managers only.
+Moves every member of the server, who is connected to a voice channel, into the current voice channel of the server owner after a 10 second delay.
+Specify another delay using e.g. "!plenum 30" for a 30 second delay.
 `!clear` | Queue Managers only.
 Clears the queue.
 `!config` | Queue Managers only.
 Queue Managers only.
 Updates the chosen setting to the supplied configuration.
 The following settings are available:\nautofollow (True/False)\nQueue Managers moved to callers voice chat on !next command if set to True.